Registration Dossier

 - Head examinations: Yes: all per litter

 - Statistical evaluation of the frequency of alterations and of resorptions among litters and the fetal population was conducted by the Wilcoxon test as modified by Haseman & Hoel, 1974.
-Statistical analysis of the percentage of pregnancy and other incidence data were conducted by the Fisher exact probability test (Siegel S, 1996.
-Nonparametric statistics for the behaviorallsciences.
-McGraw-Hill, New York).
-Analyses of the other data were made by parametric or non parametric analysis of variance followed by either Dunnett test or the Wilcoxon test as appropriate (Steel RG and Torrie HH, 1960.
+Statistical analysis of the percentage of pregnancy and other incidence data were conducted by the Fisher exact probability test (Siegel, 1956.
+Nonparametric statistics for the behavioral Sciences.
+MCGraw-Hill, New York).
+Analyses of the other data were made by parametric or non parametric analysis of variance followed by either Dunnett test or the Wilcoxon test as appropriate (Steel and Torrie, 1960.
 Principles and Procedures of Statistics.
 McGraw-Hill, New York).
 The reported level of statistical significance was alpha=0.05.
-For feed and water consumption data, statistical outliers were identified by a sequential outlier test, alpha=0.02 (Grubbs FE, 1969.
-Procedures for detecting outlying observations in samples.
+For feed and water consuption data, statistical outliers were identified by a sequential outlier test, alpha=0.02 (Grubbs FE, 1969.
 Technometrics 11, 1-21), and were deleted from the calculation of mean values.

 - Indices: